timhugh/bujo.nvim/README.md

 - Create a new note with `<leader>nN` or `:Bujo note`.
 You will be prompted for a name
 - Search for and open a specific document with `<leader>fn` or `:Bujo find`

 bujo.nvim also provides some conveniences for linking documents together.
-Note these binds/commands are only available in markdown documents:
+Note these keybinds are only mapped in markdown documents:

 - Insert a link to another document with `<M-i>` while in insert mode.
 This will open a picker that inserts a link when you select a document
 - Follow a document link with `gf`.
 If there's only a single link on the current line, your cursor doesn't even have to be inside it